winstonhoyle/VineMapper/projects/ethnicity/Ukrainian_Change_in_USA_2022_2023/README.md

-## Lebanese Ancestry In the USA
+## Change In Ukrainian Ancestry from 2022 to 2023
-A simple map showing the number of people who reported ancestry is "Lebanese" per 100,000 people
+A simple map showing the change of the number of people who self-reported "Ukrainian" from 2022 to 2023
 ![Image](https://drive.google.com/uc?export=view&id=)

 ## Data